derailed/ex_ray/README.md

 track the call stack and record timing information and various call artifacts that can be used for application runtime inspection.
-This is a really cool piece of technology that compliments your monitoring solution as you now have x-ray vision into your application once a monitoring metric gets off the chart.
+This is a really cool piece of technology that compliments your monitoring solution as you now have x-ray vision of your application at runtime once a monitoring metric gets off the chart.

 However, in practice, your code gets quickly cluttered by your tracing efforts.
 ExRay alleviates the clutter by injecting cross-cutting tracing concern into